softjeetu/traits_in_codiegniter/README.md

 # Traits
 Using traits in codegniter through benchmark.
-Here I have used in traits feature in codeigniter as per my need of multiple inheritance to reduce the file code.
+Here I have used traits feature in codeigniter as per need of multiple inheritance to reduce the file code.

 # What are traits in PHP